skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 For example, we found the BERT fine-tuning YAML works with :code:`sky launch`, and want to launch it with SkyPilot managed spot jobs.

-We can simply launch it with:
+We can launch it with the following:

 .. code-block:: console